 MLA 8 Citation

 Bridge."
 Nonfiction Minute, iNK Think Tank, 7 June 2018,

-Jan Adkins is an author, an illustrator, and a superb storyteller.
-Read about him on his Amazon page.
-He is also a member of iNK's Authors on Call and is available for classroom programs through Field Trip Zoom, a terrific technology that requires only a computer, wifi, and a webcam.
+Jan Adkins is a superb storyteller as well as a talented illustrator and he is now available for classroom visits throughout the country.
+He is a member of INK's Authors on Call which uses Field Trip Zoom, a technology that requires only a computer, wifi, a webcam, and a roomful of enthusiastic children.
 Click here to find out more.